 One of the keys to a successful trip is to make sure you have everything you need when you need it.
 As avid cruisers, one of the questions we get the most is, “what should I pack for my cruise?”.
 So, we have made a guide to packing for a cruise vacation to answer that question.
 We are assuming you are traveling on a week-long cruise (7 to 8 days), with two formal nights (it is your choice to dress up or skip those formal dining room nights and eat elsewhere) three days at-sea, and three ports-of-call.
 Modify this as you see fit.
 Here is your ultimate guide to packing for a cruise vacation.

 One of the most important things on your cruise will be your clothing.
 You’ll want to have several items that are great to pair with others to save room on your packing, as well as comfort, comfort, comfort.
 For instance, maybe you have a white blouse that can be worn with shorts by day and with a skirt at dinner.

 - 3 outfits for ports-of-call

 - 2 swimsuits and cover-up

-- 2 formal outfits (unless you opt out of dress up nights)
+- 1 formal outfit (unless you opt out of dress-up nights)

 - sweatshirt or a lightweight jacket